tls-kr/hxwd-docs/content/3 Format of the data/The format of attributions.md

 The example starts out with a **\<seg\>** element, which contains one **\<line\>** element and a **\<tls:ann\>** element.
 If there were more annotations to this line, they would all be listed here, one after the other, in no specific order.

 One annotation is contained in one single \<tls:ann\> element.
 As explained above, all the information is also available elsewhere in the database and has simply been copied here, except for the last item \<tls:metadata\>, which has specific information on when and by whom this attribution was created.
+The information about when and by whom this attribution was created is kept here, as well as [[comments]] about this attribution or [[tags]].

-As the database evolves and the analytic possibilities are increasing, it might become necessary to add information specific to this instance to the annotation, rather than simply treating it as an instance of the [[Syntactic Word]] to which it is linked.
+As the database evolves and the analytic possibilities are increasing, it might become necessary to add more information specific to this instance to the annotation, rather than simply treating it as an instance of the [[Syntactic Word]] to which it is linked.